-Home sellers often will ask the question of whether or not they should sell a home which is vacant.
+Selling a vacant house can have its drawbacks.
+Home sellers often will ask the question of whether or not they should sell a vacant house.
 There may be many reasons it is vacant, including it may have been an investment property and the tenants moved out or the sellers have already identified another home and have subsequently moved.
 Selling a vacant home has many considerations, and one of the biggest concerns is vandalism.
 You will find suggestions and tips for selling a vacant home below.

 Keep Utilities On

-One of the biggest considerations is to keep the utilities on, especially the electricity.
+One of the biggest considerations with a vacant house is to keep the utilities on, especially the electricity.
 If it has been turned off, and there are showing around 5 pm and it is pitch dark, the home is not going to show very well.
 Most agents have a flashlight on their phone but that is not the ideal way to present a home to a potential buyer.
 Even if the home is completely vacant, having the lights on will illuminate the home.
-Replace any burned out light bulbs.
+Replace any burned-out light bulbs.

 With regards to keeping water on, that is a conversation between the seller and the Realtor.
 There was a listing that had a water leak, which subsequently created a mold issue.
 This all had to be resolved before the property was later sold.
 If the property is in a planned unit development or a condo community and the exterior landscaping is maintained by the association, you may consider shutting the water off.
 Of course, it would have to be turned back on for a home inspection.

-And any issues such as a water leak or mold issue needs to be disclosed by the seller to the buyer.
+And any issues such as a water leak or mold issue need to be disclosed by the seller to the buyer.

 Address Defects in the Home as they Stand Out

 Buyers may have a difficult time with a vacant home because every single defect including a crack in a wall or ceiling is going to be a glaring defect!
 Then a buyer may focus on a crack or otherwise minimal issue and think the home may need too much work.
 Painting the walls an appropriate color will be beneficial to present the home in the best light.